Schwippo/dungeon-crawler/README.md

 ---

-## Status
+> [!NOTE]

-The project is actively extended throughout the practicum.
+> The project is actively extended throughout the practicum.
-Later stages will include NPCs, combat mechanics, inventory systems, and a Qt-based GUI.
+> Later stages will include NPCs, combat mechanics, inventory systems, and a Qt-based GUI.